Fanjie-Li/Curriculum-Vitae/content/project/data-science-education/index.md

 **Current Duties:**
 - Develop the curriculum assessment framework and associated instruments;
-- Design protocols for assessing the interdisciplinarity of students’ capstone projects using learning analytics methods (e.g., epistemic network analysis);
+- Design protocols for assessing the interdisciplinarity of students’ capstone projects using learning analytics methods (e.g., Epistemic Network Analysis);
 - Develop repositories of interdisciplinary topics and datasets for students’ capstone projects.